 Professional treatment can yield results faster as well as provide a safer bleaching procedure when compared to over-the-counter methods.
 Professional oversight is also a lot safer and effective.
 At your consultation, one of our dentists will walk you through the steps and recommend the right future course of action.

-If you’re interested in learning more or wish to improve your smile, contact Northgate Dental Centre Ltd. in Edmonton today.
+If you’re interested in learning more or wish to improve your smile, contact Northgate Dental Centre Ltd. for teeth whitening in Edmonton today.